AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 2. But if the condemnation was actually adopted it was of "Origenism," which was synonymous with other opinions.

-3.  \"Origenism\" could not have meant Universalism, for several of the leaders of the council that condemned Origenism held to universal restitution.
+3. "Origenism" could not have meant Universalism, for several of the leaders of the council that condemned Origenism held to universal restitution.

 4. Besides, the council eulogistically referred to the Gregories (Nazianzen and Nyssen) who were Universalists as explicit as was Origen.
-Manifestly, if the Council had meant Universalism by
-    \"Origenism,\" it would not have condemned as a deadly heresy in Origen what Gregory of Nyssa advocated, and anathematized the one, and glorified the other.
+Manifestly, if the Council had meant Universalism by "Origenism," it would not have condemned as a deadly heresy in Origen what Gregory of Nyssa advocated, and anathematized the one, and glorified the other.

 Justinian not only commanded the council to suppress Universalism, but he arbitrarily closed the schools in Athens, Alexandria and Antioch, and drove out of the great church centers that theological science that had been its glory.
-He had \"brought the whole empire under his sway and he wished in like manner to settle finally the law and the dogmatics of the empire.\" To accomplish this evil work he found an aid in Rome, in a
+He had "brought the whole empire under his sway and he wished in like manner to settle finally the law and the dogmatics of the empire."
+To accomplish this evil work he found an aid in Rome, in a "characterless Pope (*Vigilius*) who, in gratifying the emperor covered himself with disgrace, and jeopardized his position in the Occident."
-\"characterless Pope (*Vigilius*) who, in gratifying the emperor covered himself with disgrace, and jeopardized his position in the Occident.\" But he succeeded in inaugurating measures that extinguished the broad faith of the greatest fathers of the church. \"Henceforth,\" says Harnack, \"there was no longer a theological science going back to first principles.\"[^410]
+But he succeeded in inaugurating measures that extinguished the broad faith of the greatest fathers of the church.
+"Henceforth," says Harnack, "there was no longer a theological science going back to first principles."[^410]

-The historians inform us that Justinian the great opponent of Universalism was positive, irritable, apt to change his views, and accessible to the flatteries and influences of those who surrounded him, yet withal, very opinionated in insisting upon any view he happened at the time to hold, and prepared to enforce compliance by the free employment of his despotic power,\" a \"temporal pope.\"[^411] The corrupt Bishop Theophilus, the vile Eudoxia and the equally disreputable, though beautiful, crafty and unscrupulous Theodora, exercised a malign influence on Justinian, the Emperor, and, thus was dictated the action of the council described above.
+The historians inform us that Justinian the great opponent of Universalism was positive, irritable, apt to change his views, and accessible to the flatteries and influences of those who surrounded him, yet withal, very opinionated in insisting upon any view he happened at the time to hold, and prepared to enforce compliance by the free employment of his despotic power, a "temporal pope."[^411] The corrupt Bishop Theophilus, the vile Eudoxia and the equally disreputable, though beautiful, crafty and unscrupulous Theodora, exercised a malign influence on Justinian, the Emperor, and, thus was dictated the action of the council described above.

-Milman declares: \"The Emperor Justinian unites in himself the most opposite vices, --- insatiable rapacity and lavish prodigality, intense pride and contemptible weakness, unmeasured ambition and dastardly cowardice.
+Milman declares: "The Emperor Justinian unites in himself the most opposite vices, --- insatiable rapacity and lavish prodigality, intense pride and contemptible weakness, unmeasured ambition and dastardly cowardice.
 He is the uxorious slave of his Empress, whom, after she had